atom-gradle/personal-projects/README.md

 ## 📄 License

-This project is open source.
+This project is open source obeying **GPL v3 liscence**.
 Feel free to explore, learn, and contribute!